 2. Receiving feedback on what went wrong

-The skills that young athletes acquire through “Bouncing Back” will serve them well beyond sports and throughout their lifetime, as they encounter and overcome adversity in life.
+The skills that young athletes acquire through “Bouncing Back” will serve them well beyond sports and throughout their lifetime, as they encounter and overcome adversity.

 The Power of Sport to Increase Self-Esteem; therefore, kids who participate in sports have increased self-esteem over Non-Participants; this increase in self-esteem carries over into all areas of the kids’ lives, including schoolwork.
 Athletes have been shown to be able to deal better with pressures associated with being an athlete and to deal better with adversity as it relates to their sport; the increase in confidence from participating in sport has been shown to carry over to their life’s challenges, including schoolwork and Social Challenges.